- Interested in understanding how the financial markets actually work?

 There are several ways to study Mathematics and Statistics with Finance at UNSW:

-- Choose the four-year Quantitative Risk study plan within the Advanced Mathematics Degree Program.
+- (Not available to student who began at UNSW after 2017) Choose the four-year Quantitative Risk study plan within the Advanced Mathematics Degree Program.
 Administered by the School of Mathematics and Statistics, this is a Mathematics degree slanted towards the type of Mathematics and Statistics that is useful in banking, together with substantial studies in Finance and with some other supporting studies.
 An Honours degree is given on merit after four years.
 This plan is aslo available in the combined BCom/Advanced Maths degree.

 What kind of jobs can I obtain when I graduate?